neillamoureux/aws-mwaa-local-runner/README_NEIL.md

 ```

 ### `insights-dashboard` repo changes
-You need to change a files in the `insights-dashboard` repo.
+You need to change a file in the `insights-dashboard` repo.
 Don't commit it to a shared branch!

 - Modify the dbt paths in `data/dags/utils/vars.py` to work with this repo: